 The Caribbean coast is divided into two main areas: Caribbean North aka Tortuguero and Caribbean South aka Puerto Viejo.

 When it comes to the vibe and atmosphere, the Caribbean is way more chill and less crowded.
-It’s largely made up of descendants of Caribbean islanders, local indigenous communities and a fair mix of foreigners.
+It’s largely made up of descendants of Caribbean islanders, indigenous communities and a fair mix of foreigners.

 The Pacific side is divided up into several sections: North Guanacaste, South Guanacaste, Nicoya Peninsula, Central Pacific, South Pacific and the Osa Peninsula.
+Guanacaste is the main province on the Pacific coast and the Nicoya Peninsula is in the Puntarenas province.

 Beaches in the Pacific vs Caribbean